jjvanzon/Circular-Language-Spec-Plans/done/2020-06-3-classes-tone-change-notes.md

     - [x] Or simplify pictures by editing them.
     - [x] Maybe write out more what the pictures mean precisely.
         - [x] Now that I do that, some fragments seem duplicates.
 'Using Dashed Shapes' now seems a repetition of things said elsewhere.
 - [x] I have difficulty not wanting to change the story, while the aim is to just reword it, and I seem to experience an impossibility not absorbing the story.
-My conundrum might be solved, by adding indicators that everything is just a suggestion, so that no idea would disrupt anything, even when I may not entirely agree with it myself.
+My conundrum might be solved, by adding indicators that everything is just a suggestion, so that no idea might disrupt anything, even when I may not entirely agree with it myself.